Board of Directors

 Director at Large

 Alison is a Watershed Scientist with Denver Water.
 Building on the success of Denver Water’s From Forests to Faucets Partnership addressing wildfire risk to drinking water supplies, Alison is developing a holistic, long-term, and adaptive approach to track, assess, and prioritize additional threats to Denver Water’s source water watersheds.
-Alison has nearly 15 years of experience in watershed assessments and planning with public, private, and research organizations in stormwater, utility resilience, and source water protection.
+Alison has 15 years of experience in watershed assessments and planning with public, private, and research organizations in stormwater, utility resilience, and source water protection.
+Alison received her bachelor’s degree in Environmental Economics and Management from the University of Georgia and master’s degree in Public Administration from San Diego State University.
 She is currently serving as a representative on the Board of Directors for Chatfield Watershed Authority and is involved in several other watershed groups and associations within Denver Water’s collections system.